 The 'might' - the power and the possibility - of words, images, places, people.

-Her first book was ‘Imagining Economics Otherwise’ (Routledge, 2007).
-Her debut novel ‘Residue’, about Kashmiris outside of Kashmir, was shortlisted for the Man Asian Literary Prize (sometimes called the 'Asian Booker') in 2009.
-She is an expert on the Himalayan history, politics, and contemporary culture of Bhutan, a country she has spent a long stretches of time over a period of several years.
-She is currently in London, and working on several projects, including her next novel.
+She is an expert on the history, politics, and contemporary culture of Bhutan, a country in the eastern Himalayas where she has spent long stretches of time over a period of several years.

 She publishes short fiction, non-fiction essays and poetry, and speaks to various gatherings of creatives, writers, poets and academic scholars.
 She has also authored numerous academic and scholarly articles in edited books and journals, and columns in newspapers or online on the themes of identity, economy, gender, social theory, technology, democracy, Kashmir, Bhutan (please click CV tab on this page above for details and links to many publications and speaking engagements).